Defining EYFS and The Benefits of Using this System

 We’ve worked to bring together an outstanding teaching and support staff that dedicate themselves to bringing learning to life.
 They do this by making learning a positive and fun experience that we’ve designed to ignite your child’s natural curiosity.
 This curiosity will allow your child to develop their own passions and interests, and we will guide them through the process.

-Our ‘green’ school has a revolutionary curriculum that enables us to have over 50% of our campus outdoors.
+Our ‘green’ Early Learning School has a revolutionary curriculum that enables us to have over 50% of our campus outdoors.
 In turn, this allows your child to get exclusive hands-on learning opportunities they wouldn’t get in a traditional teaching setting.
 We also have outside learning environments in back and front of the classrooms that help to expose your children to a variety of situations including farming areas, musical sensory trees, a large outdoor water play area with a built-in sprinkler system, and mud kitchens.

 Additionally, every staff member at our facility has had extensive and full Safeguard training, and this extends from the teaching staff to the Board of Directors.
 Every staff member has also completed full CPR training, pediatric first aid, and they hold international certifications.
 There is a certified nurse as part of our staff as well.
 All of our playground and classroom equipment comes from internationally reputable companies so you can be sure your child is safe while they’re learning.